yogurtandjam/fullstack-takehome-2/README.md

 4.  **Bonus Points:**

     a.
 Enable users to add their live reactions to the candlestick chart.
 The user should be able to add emoji reactions by dragging and dropping emojis from a sidebar onto the chart.
 You can use the mock Node.JS / Express backend server to retrieve / add emojis.

     b.
 Animate successful trading when clicking “Buy” to include confetti and sound.
 [See example](https://drive.google.com/file/d/1BFJUZw83shYzdXBv9I1maoCMkaPRmkxW/view?usp=sharing)

         - [Sound File](https://drive.google.com/file/d/1N6gz4R2qZHrGnOzu49QUP95oQokKw6ID/view?usp=sharing)

-    b.
+    c.
 Include a dropdown to select for different markets

-    c.
+    d.
 Handle switching of time intervals

 ### Technical Specifications
 - Use React and Typescript